T315-hub/Book-Record-Mangement/README.md

 Standard (6  months)
 Premium (12 months)

 If user has an issued book and the issued book is to be returned at 09-12-22 If user missed the date to return, then user gets a fine of Rs.
-50/-
+100/-

-If user has an issued book and the issued book is to be returned at 09-12-22 If user missed the date to return, and the users subscription also got expired, then user need to pay a fine of 150/- (100+50)
+If user has an issued book and the issued book is to be returned at 09-12-22 If user missed the date to return, and the users subscription also got expired, then user need to pay a fine of 200/- (200+100)

+## database

+// CRUD operation // create read update delete all the operation is performed on the database
+// mongoose is dependency is also included mongodb and also provide
+// another special feature as compare to mongodb....
+## for developer dependency
+ npm i nodemon --save-dev

+ ## server is start first then database
+ it also help to not lose the data and it act as mediator between fronted and database that help to communication between fronted and database

+ ## MVC architecture
+ model/modal view controller architecture model and controller is related to backend  and controller is the brain/logic  of your route and view is related to frontend

+ ## model:
+  It speaks abt the structure of MongoDB Collection

+## timestamp
+it tell time when our database is created